apache/incubator-kie-drools/scripts/release/README.md

 * deploy to remote maven repository - this is pushing artifacts to remote repository with built version `./06-deploy-release.sh`

+## Custom Maven settings

+To customize the Maven settings, you can follow this [guide](https://maven.apache.org/configure.html).
+Adding a `.mvn/maven.config` file at the root folder of each repository.

 ## New development version

 Once the release is done, upgrade version for next development version